Skip to contents

 )

-The format is a data frame (or a delimited filename) with a column named metacell and the annotation fields.
-The metadata fields can be either numeric or categorical.
+The metadata should be a data frame (or file) with a column named metacell and additional annotation fields, which can be numeric or categorical.

 update_metadata(